anandkanav92/NOTES/Models.md

 ### Disjoint in lower dimensions
 - All the dimensions are found to be artificially high as they tend to concentrate in a lower dimension manifold.
--
+- $p_r and p_g
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzMjYzMDMyLC0xODYxOTMzMzk4LDg5Mz
+eyJoaXN0b3J5IjpbLTQxNjUxNjA3OCwtMTg2MTkzMzM5OCw4OT
-M4NTkwNywtMTE4MzUzODc4NSwtMjAzNjM0MjUxMSwxOTQwMTk5
+MzODU5MDcsLTExODM1Mzg3ODUsLTIwMzYzNDI1MTEsMTk0MDE5
-MDYyLDEwMTIwNjUyNzIsLTEzNjI2MDU5MTksMjEyMjIwOTMyMi
+OTA2MiwxMDEyMDY1MjcyLC0xMzYyNjA1OTE5LDIxMjIyMDkzMj
-wtMTQ5Njk4NDczNSwyMTM2NzM4NTVdfQ==
+IsLTE0OTY5ODQ3MzUsMjEzNjczODU1XX0=
 -->